Primary and secondary education

 - Diploma: General Certificate of Education (Ordinary Level) from the Department of Examinations.

-We compare a General Certificate of Education (Ordinary Level) in 6 subjects with grades ranging from A to C to at least a diploma
+We compare a General Certificate of Education (Ordinary Level) in 6 subjects with grades ranging from A to C to at least a VMBO-T diploma

-Please note: 'at least a VMBO-T diploma' means that the diploma has a higher level than a VMBO-T diploma, but a lower level than a diploma.
+Please note: 'at least a VMBO-T diploma' means that the diploma has a higher level than a VMBO-T diploma, but a lower level than a HAVO diploma.
 The level of the diploma lies between a VMBO-T diploma and a HAVO diploma.

 General Certificate of Education (Advanced Level)